Towpath Trail Stage 1

 The Effect of Pollution on the Trail Alignment

-At first glance, the Harshaw site is the obvious route for the Towpath because the neighboring land to the north still buzzes with industry.
-Unfortunately, the deeper the EPA and the Army Corps of Engineers investigates into the Harshaw Chemical site, the further back it pushes the remediation target date.
-Over the course of many years, the Towpath Trail Management Team has been analyzing alternate routes for the Towpath.
+At first glance, the Harshaw site was a sensible route for the Towpath because the neighboring land to the north still buzzes with industry.
+Unfortunately, the deeper the EPA and the Army Corps of Engineers investigated the Harshaw Chemical site, the further back it pushed the remediation target date.
+Over the course of many years, the Towpath Trail Management Team analyzed alternate routes for the Towpath.

-On paper, the best alternative would run the trail down the Cuyahoga River, but issues with underground infrastructure, Americans with Disabilities Act ramping limitations, noxious odors, and mountains of slag have made this option nearly as onerous as the Harshaw route.
+On paper, the best alternative would have run the trail along the Cuyahoga River, but issues with underground infrastructure, Americans with Disabilities Act ramping limitations, noxious odors, and mountains of slag made this option nearly as onerous as the Harshaw route.

-In summer 2012, the Cleveland Metroparks painted sharrows along Lower Harvard Road and Jennings Road to help direct Towpath traffic to-and-from Steelyard Commmons.
+In summer 2012, the Cleveland Metroparks painted sharrows along lower Harvard Road and Jennings Road to help direct Towpath traffic to-and-from Steelyard Commons.
+The Towpath Trail Management Team eventually determined routing the trail on the right-of-way along the east side of Jennings Road provided the best mix of project viability and user experience.
+Stage 1 construction commenced in spring 2018.